 If you do not have a primary community placement in mind, our list of potential partner sites is a good starting point for finding a match with an organization and activity that interests you.
 The menu of community-focused programs is also available online.

 For more information about becoming a civic engagement scholar, please refer to the program requirements or FAQ page.
-Highlights from the 2010-2011 program and the 2011-2012 program are also now available online.
+Highlights from the 2010-2011 program, the 2011-2012 program, and the 2012-2013 program are also now available.